rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

    PROTIP: Use #tags as metadata in the Description to automate search among multiple files.

+   NOTE: CloudFormation follows an <strong>"idempotent"</strong> approach of specifying what is desired (an end state) rather than specific sequences of actions.

+   A script that adds resources would create another new resource each time it is run.

+   So no matter how many times the specification is run, the end result is the same.

 ### Jinja2 like Jackyll yaml #